joaomcruz/challenge-qa-engineer-bravocare/README.md

     - Change the data you used previously (you only have to change the email)

 2 - I added CI to this project.
 So that every time I push something new, it's going to trigger the test cases via GitHub Actions

+3 - I'm using mochawesome to create advanced reports.
+In order to have an advanced/beautiful report in hand, simply use the defined script `mochawesome-merge` after running a test .
+Then open the folder named `mochawesome-report` and then open the mochawesome.html file in your browser.
+You'll be able to see a very good looking report.